uniprank/streamseeker/README.md

 -   It is possible to search for TV shows and animes
 -   So its easier to find and search for content you need
--   After that you can download (licensense free) content if you want
+-   After that you can download (license-free) content if you want

 ## Supported Platforms